garcia/simfile/docs/source/reading-writing.rst

 Accessing simfile properties
 ----------------------------

-Earlier we used the :code:`.title` attribute to get a simfile's title, but we could have used a key lookup as well:
+Earlier we used the :attr:`~.BaseSimfile.title` attribute to get a simfile's title, but we could have used a key lookup as well:

 .. doctest::